partokarwat/partokarwat.com/content/post/google-io-2017.md

 For the new AI content has been created [google.ai](https://google.ai/).
 It provides Research, Tools an Applied AI.

-Learning to lean = train neuronal nets with neuronal nets
+Learning to learn = train neuronal nets with neuronal nets

 Other applications for ML with vision and AI can be pathology analysis or DNA Sequencing.